Want your perfect workout program?

 Take QuizFact checked by Kirsten Yovino, CPT Brookbush Institute

-In fact, if you aren’t performing erector spinae-specific exercises, you are creating a major weak link in your body.
-This is because the erector spinae, a group of muscles and tendons that connect your entire back from your hips and lower back to the base of your skull, are responsible for everything from flexing and straightening your spine to rotating side to side.
+If you aren’t performing erector spinae-specific exercises, you are creating a major weak link in your body.
+This group of muscles runs up your back, from your hips to the base of your skull.
+These back muscles are responsible for flexing and straightening your spine to rotate side to side.
+However, its crucial role is in stabilizing your core to prevent injury.

 Fortunately, we're about to go over 13 best erector spinae exercises to strengthen your low back, in addition to discussing its anatomy, importance, and tips for incorporating these moves into a workout program, so you never neglect your erector spinae again.